Corporate Philosophy Chapter2

 Looking to the future, as a company consistently forging a path of innovation, TDK intends to continue contributing to the creation of customer value through the supply of high-quality products and services and by utilizing its diverse global management resources.

-TDK will continue to steadily "Contribute to culture and industry through creativity" by earnestly addressing the theme of "rejuvenating and protecting our precious global environment and realizing an affluent and safe lifestyle."
+TDK will continue to steadily "Contribute to culture and industry through creativity" by earnestly addressing the theme of "revitalizing and protecting the global environment and creating a pleasant and safe society."